stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard/parameters-management.md

 ## Create parameter
 Under the `Dashboard` menu:
 Select  `Parameters`.
-Check the list of [Global parameters](/laboratory-information-management-system/super-administration-parameters.html#global-parameters) (which are listed below your group parameters) before adding a parameter.
-The new parameter(s) created apply only to your group.
+Check the list of [Global parameters](/laboratory-information-management-system/super-administration-parameters.html#global-parameters) (which are listed below your team parameters) before adding a parameter.
+The new parameter(s) created apply only to your team.

-If you want to add a new parameter for your group:
+If you want to add a new parameter for your team:
 1. Click `Add` on top right.
 2. Enter the `Name` of your new parameter and add a description (optional)
 3. Select the `Type` of your parameters among the list provided.